 Discrimination against girls can begin at birth.
 Infant girls are often deprived of both medical care and nutritious food, a dangerous form of discrimination that has contributed to higher mortality rates for girls.
-Girls’ preceived inferiority in some cultures can also limit their ability to go to school, live free from violence, make autonomous decisions about their lives and, down the line, earn an income that can support them and their children.
+Girls’ perceived inferiority in some cultures can also limit their ability to go to school, live free from violence, make autonomous decisions about their lives and, down the line, earn an income that can support them and their children.

-The coronavirus pandemic has only made things worse.
+The novel coronavirus pandemic has only made things worse.
 As poverty and inequality grows, the essential services — health care, education and protection — that protect children have been disrupted.
 The health, well-being and futures of girls are especially threatened.
 COVID-19 has stalled progress on gender equality and negatively impacted women and girls with domestic violence on the rise.
 Negative coping mechanisms are exposing girls to sexual abuse, child marriage and pregnancy.
 In Niger, nearly 76 percent of all girls are married before the age of 18.
 In 2021, UNICEF is seeking to help prevent gender-based for 17 million children and women in danger.

 How do I find out if a charity is legitimate?

 Before you write a check or provide your credit card details, you'll want to make sure the charity is legitimate and that the maximum amount of your donation will reach those in need.
 Doing your research will help you feel good about making your charity donations, especially if you are looking to make your gift monthly.
-Below are a few research tools to help you decide which are the best charities to donate to:
+Below are a few research tools to help you choose the best charities to donate to:

-Charity Navigator: This organization rates charities based on their financial health, accountability, and transparency to help prospective donors gauge how efficiently a charity will use their support, its programs' and services' performance over time, and the charity's commitment to accountability and transparency.
+Charity Navigator: This organization rates charities based on their financial health, accountability and transparency to help prospective donors gauge how efficiently a charity will use their support, its programs' and services' performance over time, and the charity's commitment to accountability and transparency.

 UNICEF USA receives the highest ratings for accountability and transparency from Charity Navigator, and our program expense ratio of 89 percent means we are a highly efficient charity, as defined by independent monitors, with 2.7 percent of our expenses going to administration and 8 percent to fundraising.
-This means that, out of every dollar spent, 89 cents goes toward helping children.
-We spend just 8 cents on fundraising costs, and 3 cents on administration.
+This means that, out of every dollar spent, 89 cents goes directly toward helping children.
+We spend just 8 cents of every dollar on fundraising costs, and 3 cents on administration.